joshkadis/themostlaps/README.md

 ## Dev tools

+### Dev server scripts

+`npm run dev` starts a Next.js **development environment** with page reloading, etc. Only watches files relevant to Next.
+Changes to non-Next files require restarting the server.

+`npm run dev-server` starts a Next.js **development** using Nodemon but only watches directories related to server development.
+Does not rebuild the Next bundle, so changes in Next's files are require restarting the server.

+**Note:** `nodemon` must be installed globally in order to use `dev-server`.

 ### ESLint
 `.eslintignore` ignores everything because the legacy codebase is messy.
 We un-ignore files and directories as we go, e.g. `!server.js`.
 ```